clipcode/clipcode-schema/clipcode-primer-schema/schema-json.md

 ````
 It should be note that JSON does not directly supported the JavaScript Date object, but Date does supply a toJSON method, which returns the result of a call to `Date.toISOString()`.
 There is no `fromJSON()` method.

 The space parameter to `stringify()` controls whitepace insertion.
-It can be not provided or null, in which case no whitepace is inserted; it can be a stirng, in whcih case that string is inserted, or it can be a number, in which case that number of spaces is inserted.
+It can be not provided or null, in which case no whitepace is inserted; it can be a stirng, in which case that string is inserted, or it can be a number, in which case that number of spaces is inserted.
 So this code:
 ````
     const hello10 = new MultiHelloObject(
       new HelloTest('hello', 'world'),